 As for this saying’s age, it appears to be a recent one, as I could only find it in writing as far back as the 1970s.
 In the year 1974, for example, the expression is used in the Corona Daily Independent newspaper on the topic of football:

-Note: The origins for most popular idioms are nearly impossible to find, if not completely!
-What's provided are the theories that may be plausible to how a phrase originated, but not necessarily so.
+Note: When it comes to the origin of most phrases, are nearly impossible to find, if not completely!
+What’s provided are the theories that may be plausible to how a phrase originated, but not necessarily so.